 So unless you are partial to fungicide it makes sense to buy and use organic.

 For this recipe I’m using one of the stored main crop organic varieties I grew on the Circus Garden last year.
 It’s called Setanta, a red skinned potato and a good “all rounder”.

 I first came up with this soup a few years back when around a dozen family and friends came back to our house after a walk across the nearby Malvern Hills in freezing temperatures.
-We’d been unable to join them for the walk but were delighted that they had called by.
-They were in need of both heat and nourishment, and this quick soup ticked both boxes.
+Everyone was in need of both heat and nourishment, and this quick soup ticked both boxes.
 It’s very easy to make but boy does it feel good as it goes down.

 potato, rosemary and chilli soup